 Several vendors have booths here, and you can find exciting items.
 I got a necklace, two cat mugs, and a martini shaker—an excellent end to my vacation.

 What You Need To Know

-I write travel, and I’ve been all over.
+I write, travel, and I’ve been all over.
 I’ve experienced countless different resorts, unusual accommodations, and off-the-beaten-track destinations.
-While I always find something unique or special about a place, Danville, Florida is special to me.
+While I always find something unique or special about a place, Danville, Florida, is amazing to me.
 There is something mystical about the experience that I cannot describe.

 I thoroughly enjoyed my stay here and will be returning.
 I feel honored to meet Dan and his wife, and their hospitality humbles me.
 If you are wondering, I was a paying guest; there was no “special treatment” or attempt to put on a show.